 Your customer is on a mission to collect and process information.
 They’re asking questions, so you can help by supplying answers.
-You can support them by providing content that makes it as easy as possible to analyse the options and understand features and benefits.
-If you have an ecommerce site, you could provide product comparison tools for customers to compare things on a like for like basis.
+You can support them by providing content that makes it as easy as possible to analyze the options and understand features and benefits.
+If you have an e-commerce site, you could provide product comparison tools for customers to compare things on a like-for-like basis.

 You can also offer encouragement and reassurance by providing case studies and testimonial content that allow them to put themselves in the shoes of an existing customer with similar questions and criteria.

-Personalised contact can be powerful at this stage.
-If your prospective customer has opened an account or signed up for emails, be sure to address them by name and reflect your knowledge of their interests through customised content in the form of promotions, discounts, product edits or value-added content like how-to articles and guides.
+Personalized contact can be powerful at this stage.
+If your prospective customer has opened an account or signed up for emails, be sure to address them by name and reflect your knowledge of their interests through customized content in the form of promotions, discounts, product edits, or value-added content like how-to articles and guides.